This is from the November 21, 2012, Rush Limbaugh Radio Show:

 May God Bless you and yours.

-As I give thanks for the blessings that I have recieved, I pray to give thanks to God for his blessings in the future as he watches over my family and yours.
+As I give thanks for the blessings that I have received, I pray to give thanks to God for his blessings in the future as he watches over my family and yours.

 Tom & Deanna Correa